 - Mandate signature verification, a notoriously unreliable and unworkable process, requiring that the county board of elections verify that a ballot signature matches the voter's signature on file. - Change canvassing and pre-canvassing methods and timelines.
 Specifically, the bill would: - Allow party representatives to view and observe pre-canvass and canvass activities, which must also be recorded; - Require machine sorting and extracting to assist in processing absentee and mail-in ballots.
 Machines used must have signature verification capabilities used by the county; - Provide that pre-canvassing of absentee and mail-in ballots occur between the hours of 7:00 a.m. to 11:00 p.m. during the five days before Election Day, and while polls are open on Election Day.
-Under existing law, pre-canvassing cannot begin until 7:00 a.m. on Election Day; and - Require canvassing of absentee and mail-in ballots to begin immediately upon the close of the polls on Election Day.
+Under existing law, pre-canvassing cannot begin until 7:00 a.m. on Election Day; and - Require that all mail-in and absentee ballots received before Election Day be canvassed by 9:00 p.m. on Election Day. - Require that all mail-in and absentee ballots received on Election Day be canvassed by 2:00 a.m. the day after Election Day. - Require that all ballots (with the exception of provisional, overseas, military, and ballots set aside) be tabulated by 6:00 a.m. the day after Election Day.
 Under current law, canvassing must be started by the third day after the election. - Create a mandatory cure process.
 For failure to provide ID or a matching signature, a county board of elections must notify the voter by mail, email, phone call, or text message and provide the voter an opportunity to cure by the close of the polls.
 Cure can include providing proof of ID and an affirmation that the voter is the same person who returned the absentee or mail-in ballot or providing an affirmation that the voter is the same person who returned the absentee or mail-in ballot and that the voter is indigent and cannot obtain proof of identification.
 Certain errors are incurable, such as failure to include a secrecy envelope or lack of identity information on the secrecy envelope.
 For such incurable errors, a county board of elections must notify the voter and direct the voter to vote on election day with a provisional ballot or apply for an emergency absentee ballot.